StuntsPT/Structure_threader/docs/usage.md

     * Path to indfile (--ind) [See below for more information]
 * Extra plotting options:
     * Do not use colors when drawing the plots (-bw)
+    * Use individual sample labels even when population labels are available (--use-ind-labels)

 Example run: